zonxa/seal/docs/UsingSeal.md

 );

 // Call to verify the derived keys.
-This can be cached if decryption for the same ID is done again.
+This can be cached if decryption for the same ID is done again. const verifiedDerivedKeys = tx.moveCall({
-// what does this mean `for the same ID is done again.`???? const verifiedDerivedKeys = tx.moveCall({
   target: `${SEAL_PACKAGE_ID}::bf_hmac_encryption::verify_derived_keys`,
   arguments: [